vatpac-technology/sops/docs/terminal/sydney.md

 ## Arrival Procedures
 ### STAR and Runway Assignment
-Sequencing of arrivals into YSSY is a joint responsibility of ARL and BIK, with input from SY TCU.
+Sequencing of arrivals into YSSY is a joint responsibility of ARL and GUN, with input from SY TCU.

 Aircraft from the south/west are assigned 16R/34L and aircraft from the north/east assigned 16L/34R.
 However, some heavy aircraft from the north/east may operationally require the longer runway.
 Similarly, it may be beneficial for the sequence to assign an arrival to an alternate runway to avoid unnecessary delays.